SnabarWebUI/coming_soon/README.md

-# coming_soon
+# Coming Soon
-coming_soon template built using Flat-UI
+coming_soon template for snabar built using Flat-UI